gateway-fm/public-docs/docs/validators/nodes/cl/provisioning.md

 **Your Own Checkpoint Sync**

-You can checkpoint-sync from any up-to-date CL node, that has beacon API enabled.
+You can checkpoint-sync from any up-to-date CL node that has the beacon API enabled.

 [samcm/checkpointz](https://github.com/samcm/checkpointz) is a tool that allows you to setup your own checkpoint sync endpoint and make it public if needed.